Nested polyhedra and indices of orbits of Coxeter groups of non-crystallographic type: Acknowledgments

+The authors gratefully acknowledge support from the Natural Sciences and Engineering Research Council of Canada (NSERC), Grant No. RGPIN-2016-04199.
 The authors are grateful to Dr. A. Patera for helpful comments and editorial assistance.
-This work was supported in part by the Natural Sciences and Engineering Research Council of Canada, No. RGPIN-2016-04199.